OakLabsInc/app-example/README.md

 An example app that is descibed in more detail at <https://docs.zivelo.com/docs/writing-a-simple-application>

+> Sample.
+Not to be used for production deployments

 ## Running locally

 Make sure that you are running the right version of Node locally.
 You will find the required version in the `.nvmrc` file